The best smart exercise bikes of 2021 | CNN Underscored

 Adjustability

-- Adjustability of the seat, pedals and handlebars: We evaluated the ease and range of adjustability of all the moveable parts.
+- Adjustability of the seat, pedals and handlebars: We evaluated the ease and range of adjustability of all the movable parts.

 Build